 The core distinction from business-to-consumer (B2C) data is targeting: you're not trying to reach a person at home, you're trying to reach the right person within the right organization at the right moment.
 That layering of company-level fit, individual-level access, and timing signals is what makes B2B data both powerful and complex to manage.

 Modern go-to-market teams typically rely on five types of B2B data working in concert: contact data, firmographic data, technographic data, intent data, and chronographic (or event-based) data.
 Each serves a different function, and gaps in any one type create predictable failures downstream.
+For a look at how ZoomInfo brings all five together in a single platform, see the positioning section below.

 Different types of B2B data serve different purposes in your go-to-market strategy.
 Contact data allows you to reach specific individuals, firmographics helps to qualify accounts, technographics can reveal competitive opportunities, and intent signals show buying readiness.
 Understanding each type helps you use the right data for the right job.